 While on certain rotations – pulmonary, GI, cardiology, oncology, ICP, and MSICU – residents attend daily morning lectures organized by that department.
 These sessions are led by the subspecialty fellows or faculty and cover a range of topics within that subspecialty.

 BMC Noon Conferences

-Noon Report at BMC occurs daily and the curriculum parallels the new two-week subspecialty blocks described above in BCH Noon Conference.
+Noon Conference at BMC occurs daily and the curriculum parallels the new two-week subspecialty blocks described above in BCH Noon Conference.
 Similar topics are covered simultaneously at both hospitals, so residents will have comparable learning no matter what rotation they are on.
 Chief residents and expert faculty lead the sessions.
 Residents can draw from the experiences and knowledge of the many senior faculty members who attend.
 Conferences employ a wide variety of educational formats, including traditional didactic teaching, casebased learning, hands-on/skills sessions, and educational games.
-Monthly, interns at BMC attend Intern Report, a case-based conference moderated by a Chief Resident, while junior and senior residents attend the Leadership Series, aimed at developing supervisory skills in the clinical setting.
 Simulations and mock codes are incorporated weekly.
 A delicious lunch is provided daily.

 Case of the Week

 This weekly presentation at Boston Medical Center is organized and moderated by the senior residents rotating in the PICU, the NICU, the ED, and the Ward.
 The cases are current or recently discharged patients chosen to illustrate specific topics.
 The resident selects the case and works with a subspecialty faculty member(s) to develop the conference.
 All residents rotating at BMC, as well as the pediatric faculty, attend the presentation.